My Forking Life

 batter with browning and burnt sugar added

-Pour mixture into the prepared baking pan.
+Pour the mixture into the prepared baking pan.

-Bake in the preheated oven for about 2 and a half hours, until a toothpick in the middle, comes out clean.
+Bake in the preheated oven for about 2 and a half hours, until a toothpick in the middle comes out clean.

 jamaican black cake batter in pan